DANSAG95/sales-analytics/README.md

 ## Project Overview

-This project analyses the sales performance of a technology and electronics retailer operating across 8 countries, with 66 physical stores and an online sales channel.
+This project analyses the sales performance of a technology and electronics retailer operating across 8 countries, with 66 physical stores with an online sales channel.

-The analysis combines SQL and Power BI to evaluate business performance and identify the products, categories, markets, customers, and stores that have the biggest impact on revenue and profitability.
+The analysis combines SQL and Power BI to evaluate and identify the products, categories, markets, customers, and stores with the biggest impact on revenue and profitability.

 ## Business Questions